raspberrypilearning/comic-character/en/step_5.md

 --- task ---

 **Test:** Click the **Run** button to see your changes.

-+ Complete the form as you did in the previous step.
++ Complete the form again.
 + When you click the Create button, the form will be hidden and the summary section will be displayed.

-+ You should see a button with the title "Edit".
++ You should see an Edit button.
 Click on it to edit your form.

 --- /task ---

 Well done!
-You have used functions to allow your users edit their options on a form.
-Next, you will allow users validate their input when creating their superhero character.
+You have added even more interactivity to your website!

+Next, you will check that users have completed the form and warn them if they have missed a section.